mischnic/screenshot-tester/README.md

 ```

 This will:
-- Run `node my_example.js` or `app`
+- Run `node my_example.js` or `app`.
-- Take a screenshot of the window with the specified title
+- Take a screenshot of the window with the specified title.
-- Close the app
+- Close the app.
-- Compare with or create a new reference screenshot
+- Compare with or create a new reference screenshot.
-- If `-i` is passed on the command line or `true` as the second argument to the curried `require`, a failed test will cause a prompt asking whether to update the reference screenshot.

 A failed test will generate a diff file, hightlighting the differing areas in red: